ericfuerstenberg/crypto-trailing-dca/README.md

 1. If the market price rises X% above the deposit price it will execute a market buy order.
 2. If the market price ranges between the higher and lower bound (X% above and X% below deposit price), no action is taken.
-3. If the market price drops X% below the deposit price, it will initialize a stoploss at the deposit price and continue to lower the stoploss upon each new market price low observed.
-Once a stoploss has been initialized the boy will execute a market buy order if the current market price exceeds the stoploss.
+3. If the market price drops X% below the deposit price, it will initialize a stoploss at the deposit price and continue to lower the stoploss upon each new price low observed.
+Once a stoploss has been initialized the bot will execute a market buy order if the current market price exceeds the stoploss.

 ![image](https://user-images.githubusercontent.com/13890717/113211108-e1877f00-9229-11eb-971b-35af02e8d68f.png)